-However, boards often fail to take into account the time, money and resources that will be needed to carry out this vision - or even worse, allocate resources incorrectly.
-A surprising number of organizations will try to "make do" with spreadsheets, documents, and other information on a shared drive, or turn to other GRC technology not designed for third party risk - and Boards wonder why they are not getting the decision-making information they require.
+However, boards often fail to take into account the time, money, and resources that will be needed to carry out this vision - or even worse, allocate resources incorrectly.
+A surprising number of organizations will try to "make do" with spreadsheets, documents, and other information on a shared drive, or turn to other GRC technology not designed for third-party risk - and boards wonder why they are not getting the decision-making information they require.
 Ironically, often cutting corners this way can actually wind up costing the organization much more - not just in the time and resources spent to create manual reports, but also in terms of the missed view into emerging risks and potential performance challenges.

-In short, boards are coming to recognize the importance of properly managing third party risk across their organizations.
-They are also starting to see that third party risk presents new levels of complexity for a GRC program - and that complexity is part of the reason why a formal third party risk governance framework is required.
-However, where boards are often falling down is in implementing that governance framework - and getting the investment in process, tools and talent correctly aligned to develop the maturity of the program.
+In short, boards are coming to recognize the importance of properly managing thirdparty risk across their organizations.
+They are also starting to see that third-party risk presents new levels of complexity for a GRC program - and that complexity is part of the reason why a formal third-party risk governance framework is required.
+However, where boards are often falling down is in implementing that governance framework - and getting the investment in process, tools, and talent correctly aligned to develop the maturity of the program.
+A surprising number of organizations will try to "make do" with spreadsheets, documents, and other information on a shared drive, or turn to other GRC technology not designed for third party risk - and boards wonder why they are not getting the decision-making information they require.